-The Teacher Cadet Program (housed at DCCHS and VHS) is open to all District 20 high school 11th and 12th grade students.
+The Teacher Cadet Program (housed at DCCHS and VHS) is open to 11th and 12th grade students.
 Teacher Cadet uses an innovative approach designed to attract talented young people to the teaching profession through a challenging introduction to teaching.
 The program seeks to provide high school students with insight into the nature of teaching, the problems of schooling, and the critical issues affecting the quality of education in America's schools.
 Students in the Teacher Cadet program participate in a six-week mini-teaching internship, a professional shadow experience, and observations of learners at all age groups.
-Special Note: Students will need to provide their own transportation to DCCHS.